 Early History of the Wholewithey family

 This web page shows only a small excerpt of our Wholewithey research.
-Another 123 words (9 lines of text) covering the years 127 and 1273 are included under the topic Early Wholewithey History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1374, 1495, 1613, 1593, 1595, 1596, 1602, 1590, 1649, 1590, 1596, 1558, 1595, 1558, 1583, 1595, 1684, 1746 and 1684 are included under the topic Early Wholewithey History in all our PDF Extended History products and printed products wherever possible.

 Wholewithey Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Wholewithey has appeared include Holdsworth, Holesworth, Houlsworth, Holdworth, Houldworth and many more.

 Early Notables of the Wholewithey family (pre 1700)

 Another 64 words (5 lines of text) are included under the topic Early Wholewithey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wholewithey family